xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 ## Event Sourcing

-As I decided to avoid building a back end for this I wanted a way to maintain the state on the client by persisting it into Local Storage in the browser.
+As I decided to avoid building a back-end for this I wanted a way to maintain the state on the client by persisting it into Local Storage in the browser.

+Instead of just serializing the current Model into JSON and storing it, I thought I'd try out storing each of the users actions as an Event and then playing them back when the user (re)loads the page.

-To do this I create a simple discriminated union for the Event and used type aliases for all the strings:
+To do this I create a simple discriminated union for the Event and also used type aliases for all the strings, just to keep things separte:

 ```fsharp
 type Name = string